-The useful life of an asset is defined in terms of the asset's expected utility to the entity.
+The useful life of an asset is defined in terms of the asset's expected utility to the Fetakgomo Tubatse Local Municipality.
 It reflects the amount of time the municipality is expecting to consume economic benefits or service potential embodied in the asset.